DiegoAlc3/RocketSeat-Bootcamp-Node/README.md

 # RocketSeat-Bootcamp-Node
 Fullstack course of the RocketSeat - Module NodeJS

-Using Docker to create a Database Image.
+Using Docker to create a Database Image

-Database:Postgres.
+Database:Postgres

+Sequelize ORM